dividat/play-computer/installer/Readme.md

 `nix-shell --command 'make deploy'`

+### Flashing

+-   The USB image can be written directly to a drive:

+    `cat build/installer.usb | sudo tee /dev/sdX`

+    Take care to identify that `sdX` is the right disk, as all previous contents will be removed.

 ### Caveats

 -   The iPXE image is built by Nix as a buildInput to this derivation.
 If you start a `nix-shell`, make changes to the `ipxe/` folder and run `make` the changes in the `ipxe/` folder will not be picked up.
 This can be fixed by some Makefile hacking.
 An easy way out: restart your `nix-shell`.
 A nicer way: build using `nix-build -o build`.
 A subsequent `make deploy` will work as `awscli` follows symlinks.